 - The Moffats, Eleanor Estes ♥♥♥♥ Another wonderful story about little children who make plenty of mistakes and struggle, but genuinely try to love each other and do right.
 It’s the kind of example of childhood that I want to give my children the most of.

-- Little House in the Big Woods, Laura Ingalls Wilder ♥♥♥♥♥ We all LOVE the Little House books, including my boys.
+- Little House Books, Laura Ingalls Wilder ♥♥♥♥♥ We all LOVE the Little House books, including my boys.
 They immediately ask for the next book when we finish one.
 Even my husband enjoys all the historical details, and Cherry Jones is a fabulous narrator.

-- Ramona Quimby & Henry Huggins, Beverly Cleary ♥♥♥ These are fun, but not my most favorite.
-My kids enjoy them, though, so we listen to them occasionally.
+- Ramona Quimby Collection, Beverly Cleary ♥♥♥ These are fun, but not my most favorite.
+My kids enjoy them a lot, though, so we listen to them every so often.
 This is one example where you can get a whole set of books for one credit!

 - Life-Giving Home, Sally Clarkson ♥♥♥ This would be better if I loved the narrator, however, I did enjoy listening to chapters of this book while tackling things around the house.
 It was the perfect inspiration and motivation!

-- For the Children’s Sake, Susan Schaeffer Macauley ♥♥♥♥♥ A Charlotte Mason homeschool classic that should be revisited over and over again.
+- For the Children’s Sake, Susan Schaeffer Macauley ♥♥♥♥♥ (less than $10) A Charlotte Mason homeschool classic that should be revisited over and over again.